-You write with so much pain,
+You write such pain,

-I understand pain baby,
+I understand pain, baby, she says again.

-Ya’ red eyes, they tell me stuff,
+Ya’ red eyes, they tell me things,

-Many men I know have red eyes.
+Many men I know have red eyes, I say.

-Well that’s what being a man is all about
+That’s what being a man is all about

-where I’m from — red eyes.
+where I’m from — red eyes for the win.

 So tell me about it,